As Seen/Heard On

-Should I enroll in this course if I am thinking of taking the Foundations of Website Accessibility course later?
+Should I enroll in this course if I am thinking of taking the Accessible PDFs From InDesign or Foundations of Website Accessibility course later?

 Yes!
-If you decide to enroll in Foundations of Website Accessibility later, you will get a discount code for $100 off that course.
+If you decide to enroll in either of those courses later, you will get a discount code for $100 off that course.

 How long do I have access to the course?

 After enrolling, you get lifetime access and future updates to the course.

 What constitutes a user?